 For my entire run coloring for King I worked “old school.”

-Vertis Communnications down in Irving, Texas does the color separations, so my job is to provide them with a color guide.
+King Features down in Florida does the color separations, so my job was to provide them with a color guide.

-Using watercolor, I color the black and white art and then put in the color indications using the numbers from the color palette.
-The actual watercolors don’t have to be exact.
-That’s what the numbering is for, so there’s no mistake regarding what the exact color I intended should be.
+Using watercolor, I colored the black and white art and then put in the color indications using the numbers from the color palette.
+The actual watercolors didn’t have to be exact, that’s what the numbering was for.

-And here’s what the finished version looks like.
+And here’s what the finished version looked like.